A handful of game-related terms get thrown around the EdTech sphere. Two big ones are gamification and game-based learning (GBL).

 Gamification alters significant structural aspects of the learning experience, breaking from the norms of lectures and worksheets.
 Teachers gamify their classrooms for a fresh new approach to a complex concept.

-GBL is a component that can be flexibly plugged into a traditional classroom, interchanged for other tasks like worksheets, without altering the way the classroom runs overall.
+Game-based learning resources can be flexibly plugged into a traditional classroom, and interchanged for other tasks like worksheets, without altering how the classroom runs overall.

 Next time you talk tech in the teacher’s lounge, see if your colleagues know the difference.
 Let them know you’re not playing around!